PreviewTechnologies/pst-stack/README.md

 ## Install the Application

-After you install Composer, run this command from the directory in which you want to install your new Slim Framework application.
+After you install Composer, run this command from the directory in which you want to install your new Propel-Slim-Twig Application stack.

-    php composer.phar create-project slim/slim-skeleton [my-app-name]
+    php composer.phar create-project previewict/pst-stack [your-app-name]

-Replace <code>[my-app-name]</code> with the desired directory name for your new application.
+Replace <code>[your-app-name]</code> with the desired directory name for your new application.
 You'll want to:
 * Point your virtual host document root to your new application's `public/` directory.
-* Ensure `logs/` and `templates/cache` are web writeable.
+* Create a new directory 'tmp' in the root of your application and make it writable.
+* Create a database and run the default schema from **propel/generated-sql/schema.sql**.
+* Now copy/paste **generated-conf/config.sample** and rename it to config.php and then change your mysql database credentials.

 That's it!
 Now go build something cool.
+Go to your browser and type your application host (according to your virtual host).
+First it will point you to **http://your-virtual.host/login**

 ## How to Contribute

 ### Pull Requests

-1. Fork the Slim Skeleton repository
+1. Fork the Propel-Slim-Twig Application Stack
 2. Create a new branch for each feature or improvement
 3. Send a pull request from each feature branch to the **develop** branch